New Budget Measures in India | Octagona Ltd.

 In fact, India's seasoned finance minister, Pranab Mukherjee, presented the Budget (a programmatic instrument of the Government of India that defines the development policies mapped out for the short to medium term, it is an equivalent of our budget) for the coming financial year 2011/12.

-Investments are also made in banking, cement, petroleum, energy, automobiles, pharmaceuticals, education (for which 24.5% more was invested than last year), the financial sector (some changes in the Banking Regulatory Act for the issuance of new bank licenses).
-The other measures also include an increase in FIIs (Foreign Institutional Investor) from US$5 billion to US$25 billion (€18 billion), which can also be invested in unlisted bonds for a period of three years: this measure is mainly aimed at facilitating the liberalization process of FDI (Foreign Direct Investment).
+Investments also concern the banking, cement, oil, energy, automotive, and pharmaceutical sectors, as well as education (for which 24.5% more was invested compared to last year) and the financial sector (some changes were introduced in the Banking Regulatory Act (for the issuance of new banking licenses).
+Other measures also include an increase in FII (Foreign Institutional Investor) limits from 5 to 25 billion USD (18 billion Euros), which can also be invested in unlisted bonds for a period of three years: this measure is primarily aimed at facilitating the process of FDI (Foreign Direct Investment) liberalization.

 ALSO READ: